JudBie/Internal-Security-Audit/README.md

 <img src= "https://github.com/user-attachments/assets/e7edc19b-c582-4b39-b6c7-d27b2c65b049" />

-- Then, I looked to see how customer PIIs are being handled and whether or not the company is complying with current regulations regarding customer PIIs.
+- Then, I looked to see how customer PIIs are being handled and whether or not the company is complying with current regulations.

 <img src = "https://github.com/user-attachments/assets/6fca5772-6572-4db6-a818-c66d67e19962" />

-- Next, I decided to write the recommendations I encouraged Botium Toys to make to its system in order to strengthen their security posture.
+- Next, I decided to write the recommendations I encouraged Botium Toys to implement to its system in order to strengthen their security posture.
 - To begin my recommendations I first wrote the benefits of making the improvemtents and why it was necessary.
 - I also clearly wrote the level of risk the company faces and the reasons why.

 <img src= "https://github.com/user-attachments/assets/c28eab9b-4815-40ce-9fc6-daf47bd9641d" />

-- I first began listing the changes Botium Toys needed to make to its administration/managerial contorls.
+- I began listing the changes Botium Toys needed to make to its administration/managerial contorls.

 <img src= "https://github.com/user-attachments/assets/677156cf-5a6a-4594-96b0-da1a8bd33c76" />